 - On high flame, cook red beans for 30-40 minutes or until soft or easily crushed.
-The bean water should be red in color.
+The bean water should be reddish-brown in color.

-- Lower flame to medium and add coconut milk to the cooked red peas and stir.
-To season the peas, add cut ginger, scallion, pimento, thyme, salt, and whole scotch bonnet pepper; allow to continue cooking for another 8-10 minutes.
+- Reduce the heat to medium and stir in the coconut milk with the cooked red beans.
+Season the peas with the ginger, scallion, pimento, thyme, salt, and scotch bonnet pepper; simmer for another 8-10 minutes.

 - In this recipe, I used parboil rice.
 I love to use this rice because it allows for shelly and fluffier rice and peas.
 However, any rice can be used.
 You will have to adjust the water or liquid content of the recipe depending on the type of rice you use.

-- Add the 3 cups of parboil rice and stir.
+- Stir in the 3 cups of parboiled rice.
 Cover the saucepan with a lid and allow to simmer over low flame for another 15-20 minutes or until all the liquid has evaporated leaving behind very fluffy rice and peas.
-You can remove the scotch bonnet pepper from peas broth before it burst if you cannot handle the heat.
-The pepper burst in mine, but with just a slight hint of heat.
+If you can't tolerate the heat, remove the scotch bonnet pepper from the bean broth before it bursts.
+Even though the pepper popped in mine, it was just mildly spicy.

 - Turn off flame and serve warm.
 Serves about 8-10 people.

 Storing And Reheating Rice and Peas.(7) The rice and Peas can be stored in the refrigerator for up to a week or in a freezer for up to 3 months.
 Thaw and then reheat in a microwave for 3-5 minutes.
-Jamaicans back in the days never used recipes with measurements to cook this famous Jamaican rice and peas.
-With watching my family members cook this dish on a regular basis, in addition to my years of experince cooking rice and peas, I develop the cooking instinct on how much ingredients to use.
+Jamaicans back in the day never used recipes with measurements to cook this famous Jamaican rice and peas.
+After watching my family members cook this dish on a regular basis, in addition to my years of experience cooking rice and peas, I developed the cooking instinct on how many ingredients to use.
 I believe this recipe is a reflection of the love and culinary swag I put into the creation of my recipes. https://www.food-explora.com/easy-vegan-carrot-coconut-grater-cakes-dessert-snack/

 Jamaican Rice and Peas